Developing countries have become the drivers of global growth, and everyone’s paying attention.

 Once you identify these elements, your next step should be to translate them into platform-specific audience selection configurations you can actually implement through the usual channels (Facebook, Google Ads, etc.) And that will be a challenge in and of itself.

-Learn to Navigate the Different Environment
+Learn to Navigate the Different Environments

 Reliable data in developing countries is scarce at best.
 So digital marketers going there from the “embarrassment of riches” we enjoy in developed countries are in for a rough awakening if caught off guard.

-Even indicators as partisan divides, often so evident in the west, aren’t as clearly defined in countries like Pakistan.
+Even indicators such as partisan divides, often so evident in the west, aren’t as clearly defined in countries like Pakistan.
 This tasks marketers to develop alternative and novel channels for their customer acquisition efforts.

 Unless you have the support of a blue-chip brand behind you – Like Pepsi – you’ll need to polish your market segmentation game, or risk damaging the brand you are working on without even realizing it.
 And that´s something that won’t be easily fixed.